 Catastrophizing is imagining only the worst thing that can possibly happen with each situation.

 Minimizing is dwelling only on the good or bad of yourself, another person, or a situation, so you see only the good or only the bad.
 This gets in the way of helping you see the whole picture.

 Grandiosity is exaggerating your own importance or ability.
 You may think yourself capable of more than you really are.
 Conversely, you can become anxious thinking you caused things that are not your fault.

 Magical thinking is putting faith in some kind of ritual or behavior that you think must happen in order to avoid a negative event, or make something positive happen.
 Not engaging in the ritual can make you feel frozen with fear.

-All or nothing thinking is refusing to seeing the gray or the mixture of good and bad in life.
-You may think of yourself as either a complete success or an abject failure, when the reality is you are doing many things well, and are growing in doing certain things better.
+All or nothing thinking is refusing to see the gray or the mixture of good and bad in life.
+You may think of yourself as either a complete success or an abject failure when the reality is you are doing many things well, and are growing in doing certain things better.

 Paranoia is becoming consumed by fear about how people may be viewing you.
 Many people may feel that others around them may be judging or trying to hurt them, but the truth is that most people you don’t know are simply ignoring you and not giving you a second thought.

 The way around these harmful delusions is to remind yourself of the truth.
 Whenever a fear pops up, answer with thoughts of gratitude or self-affirmation, reminding yourself of your power and abilities.
 In this way, you will begin to make the false thoughts less powerful, until they no longer get absorbed and believed.